Azure/azure-openapi-validator/docs/lro-with-original-url-as-final-state.md

 ## Description

-The long running operation with final-state-via:original-uri has sibling 'get' operation.
+The long running operation with final-state-via:original-uri should have a sibling 'get' operation.

 ## How to fix